 |£300,001 and up to £500,000||5%|

 Typically your Solicitor will assist you with Stamp Duty payments.

 All mortgage lenders require a valuation of the property to check that it is worth the price being paid.
 Even though this is a request from the mortgage provider, you usually have to cover the costs.
 There are some exceptions where the lender will waive this fee, which is usually offered as an incentive for you to take out your mortgage with them.

 The cost will depend on the size of property, starting from about £150 for smaller, more simple valuations on newer houses, up to £1,500 for larger and more complicated structures such as older and listed buildings.

 On top of the valuation commissioned by the mortgage lender we do advise that you have your own independent, more detailed survey carried out to check for any defects.
 Additional surveys vary in price depending on the level of detail.

-When you buy a property from someone else, the Land Registry charges a fee to transfer property registration entry from the seller’s name into yours.
+When you buy a property, the Land Registry charges a fee to transfer property registration entry from the seller’s name into yours.
 This fee can range from £40 up to nearly £1,000, depending on the property value and is collected by your Solicitor after completion.

 When taking on a solicitor to manage the legal side of a house purchase, it is advisable to get an upfront quote before you kick off the house buying process.
 The legal responsibilities, known as conveyancing, include drawing up contracts, managing Land Registry, arranging the payment of stamp duty and transferring the payment for your property.
 You will also have to pay for money transfers between mortgage lenders, conveyancers, buyers and sellers, and for searches.